adamdbradley/foresight.js/README.md

 ## Testing

-Foresight's goal has always been to work on the major browsers, both desktop and mobile, and not require any javascript libraries.
+Foresight's goal has always been to work on the major browsers, both desktop and mobile, and not require any javascript libraries or frameworks.
 If you come across any problems please help us by submitting an issue and we'll work to improve it.
 Below are the primary browsers foresight has been tested against.

 * iOS 5.1 (iPad3 & iPhone4)
 * Android 2.3 (Samsung Charge)
 * Chrome 17 (Mac)
 * Safari 5.1 (Mac)
 * Firefox 11 (Mac)
+* IE8

 ## Contribute